ModerNews/MAL-API-Client-Upgraded/docs/index.rst

 ``pip install malclient-upgraded``

-Then, if you're new you should check out info on :doc:`authorizing with MyAnimeList REST API <Helper_Methods>`, as it's quite complicated for new users.
+Then, if you're new you should check out info on :doc:`authorizing with MyAnimeList REST API <Quickstart>`, as it's quite complicated for new users.